 GDP is aimed at simplifying reality while capturing the main relevant dynamics at play, but it does not track inequality, (relative) poverty, or the distribution of the benefits of economic growth.
 GDP does not account either for the depletion of natural resources and environmental sustainability, nor the value of housework, which ties in with today’s increasingly blurred lines between work and personal life caused by the Covid-19 pandemic.
 And more broadly, GDP does not capture well the location of intangible assets, and the importance of data.

 Over the past few years, researchers have been developing new complementary indicators and metrics to feed into policymaking in order to more accurately assess the quality of growth and Measuring what matters: looking beyond GDP intends to contribute to this debate by listening to your views and policy proposals.

-Join Commissioner for Economy Paolo Gentiloni and young people from across the world on 30 November to discuss:
+Replay the discussion between Commissioner for Economy Paolo Gentiloni and young representatives from across Europe.